 At this time, we encourage people to apply the principles of the GALAP to working with adults.
 We think these ideas are relevant to young people and must be considered in the context of youth oppression (e.g. historical and current gate-keeping, limited/delayed access to medically necessary care like puberty blockers, gender-affirming hormones, and reconstructive surgeries).
 However, we acknowledge that writing letters for youth brings up complexities since youth may assent but not consent without parent/guardian support to move forward with any medical interventions.
 This may require additional visits that may involve family collateral visits to move towards family readiness aligning with youth readiness.
 As mental health providers, we serve as both supports and advocates for transgender and gender expansive youth who are susceptible to significant health disparities with lack of family acceptance and access to gender-affirming care.

-We are a group of trans and nonbinary mental health providers based in the San Francisco Bay Area who have witnessed the highly unethical exploitation of trans people through the requirement of mental health “assessments” and letters.
+The GALAP was founded by a group of trans and nonbinary mental health providers based in the San Francisco Bay Area who witnessed the highly unethical exploitation of trans people through the requirement of mental health “assessments” and letters.
 This practice has been defended by paternalistic, ableist, pathologizing groups of professionals.
-We have witnessed some providers charging anywhere from $100 to $800 dollars for letter writing.
+The founders witnessed some providers charging anywhere from $100 to $800 dollars for letter writing.
 This causes a significant financial burden for people in trans communities who, as a whole, experience employment discrimination, poverty, and other barriers to financial resources at much higher rates than the general public.
-The outrage that we felt toward this injustice fueled this movement.
+The outrage that was/is felt toward this injustice fueled this movement.
 The GALAP is not an organization, nor is it a source of income for any of us.
 We are not funded.
 The work we have done to create this resource and spread the word about it is a labor of love.

 The beliefs that underlie the GALAP movement are: